microcontrollersig/brian-led-matrix-petrol-signs/README.md

 They usually come in 6 panels wide, 2 panels height (effectively becomes a 96x32 single-color LED matrix)

-# Create PCB Controller for LED matrix
+# PCB Controller for LED matrix

 #### Bill of Materials